 Kerman is a somewhat small city located in the state of California.
 With a population of 15,282 people and three constituent neighborhoods, Kerman is the 368th largest community in California.

-Kerman is a blue-collar town, with 50.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Kerman, you'll notice that it is more blue-collar than most other communities in America.
+49.63% of Kerman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kerman is a city of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Kerman who work in farm management occupations (19.85%), sales jobs (7.50%), and office and administrative support (6.72%).
+There are especially a lot of people living in Kerman who work in farm management occupations (17.88%), office and administrative support (7.56%), and teaching (6.50%).

 Kerman is an extremely ethnically-diverse city.
 The people who call Kerman home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Kerman, accounting for 82.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Kerman, accounting for 81.83% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kerman residents report their race to be White, followed by Asian.
-Important ancestries of people in Kerman include German, Portuguese, English, Irish, and Italian.
+Important ancestries of people in Kerman include German, English, Portuguese, Irish, and Other Arab.

 The most common language spoken in Kerman is Spanish.
 Other important languages spoken here include English and Langs. of India.